osofem/bigarith.js/documentation/tan.md

 # tan() [UNSTABLE]

 > This function is still unstable and in the developmental stage.
-It takes about `computation time for sin + computation time for cos` milliseconds to compute tan &theta;&deg;.
+It takes about `computation time for sin + computation time for cos` milliseconds to compute tan &theta;&deg; (which is about  for tan 90&deg;).

 `tan()` returns the tangent of an angle (given in degrees).
 This has only a static method function.